shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 ## Reproducibility

 ### R environment
-This project was run using R (see the paper for the exact version) and common packages including:
+This project was run using R (see the manuscript for the exact version) and common packages including:
 `xgboost`, `caret`, `pROC`, `riskRegression`, `cmprsk`, `prodlim`, `ggplot2`, `dplyr`, `tidyr`.

 ### No raw UKB data